-Threats to our bee populations in recent years have increased awareness of the essential role bees have on earth.
+Threats to bee populations in recent years have increased awareness of the critical role of pollinators for life on earth.
 Have a look at the list of plants that rely entirely on insect pollinators including bees to produce their fruits and vegetables.

 For more, you might also like the Bee Quiz to test your knowledge of bees and their intriguing lives.

 I may receive a commission if you purchase something mentioned in a link on this post for sites including Amazon.com.
 Other links may go to websites where I have been paid to write a blog or article.
 See the entire disclosure here.

 Pollination is a huge and interesting topic.
 Some plants are self-pollinating, others, like the ones listed here, are dependent on other agents like insects, birds, animals, or wind, to give a few examples.
 Wasps, ants, flies, beetles, hoverflies, mosquitoes, moths (and more I cannot name) are all pollinators.
 And there’s no sense in trying to categorize them as good bugs and bad bugs when the undesirables (to humans) are often the lunch for those we like better.
 We quickly learn this when we see ladybugs devouring the aphids that are covering our flowering plants.

 The intriguing part to me is the co-evolution of insects and plants.
 Bees, for example, are not performing some selfless act.
 They flitting from flower to flower, to collect nectar and pollen for their own needs and survival.
 The fact that their fuzzy little bodies happen to collect pollen along the way, and then distribute it amongst plants to trigger fertilization is a happy, life-sustaining coincidence for all parties involved.
 This is only possible because they have co-evolved with their pollen and nectar sources, so each provides what the other needs.
 And this is just one tiny example of zillions on this planet of ours.